MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/Northstar-Contribution.md

 ms.subservice: ready
 ---

-## Contribution Guide
+## Contribution guide

-### enterprise-scale Committee
+### Enterprise-scale committee

-The enterprise-scale Committee and its members (aka Committee Members) are the primary caretakers of the enterprise-scale repo including language, design, and contoso implementation.
+The enterprise-scale committee and its members (aka committee members) are the primary caretakers of the enterprise-scale repo including language, design, and Contoso implementation.

-### Current Committee Members
+### Current committee members

-- Uday Pandya
+- Uday pandya
-- Callum Coffin
+- Callum coffin
-- Kristian Nese
+- Kristian nese
-- Victor Arzate
+- Victor arzate
-- Johan Dahlbom
+- Johan dahlbom
-- Lyon Till
+- Lyon till
-- Niels Buit
+- Niels buit

-### Committee Member Responsibilities
+### Committee member responsibilities

-Committee Members are responsible for reviewing and approving RFCs proposing new features or design changes.
+Committee members are responsible for reviewing and approving RFCs proposing new features or design changes.

-The initial enterprise-scale Committee consists of Microsoft employees.
-It is expected that over time, community will grow and new community members will join Committee Members.
+The initial enterprise-scale committee consists of Microsoft employees.
+It is expected that over time, community will grow and new community members will join committee members.
 Membership is heavily dependent on the level of contribution and expertise: individuals who contribute in meaningful ways to the project will be recognized accordingly.

-At any point in time, a Committee Member can nominate a strong community member to join the Committee.
+At any point in time, a committee member can nominate a strong community member to join the committee.
 Nominations should be submitted in the form of RFCs detailing why that individual is qualified and how they will contribute.
-After the RFC has been discussed, a unanimous vote will be required for the new Committee Member to be confirmed.
+After the RFC has been discussed, a unanimous vote will be required for the new committee member to be confirmed.

-### Contribution scope for "enterprise-scale Architecture Guidelines"
+### Contribution scope for "enterprise-scale architecture guidelines"

 The following is the scope of contributions to this repository: